surajkumarpandey231211/To-do-List-App/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Feel free to customize this README to suit your project and provide more specific details as needed.
 Good luck with your To-Do List App!

-sql
-Remember to replace the placeholders like `yourusername/your-repo` and add your specific project information and links where necessary.